philip12845/Valheim-dedicated-Server/README.md

   ./valheim_server.x86_64 -name "<Philip>" -port 2456 -nographics -batchmode -world "<Philip1>" -password "you dont need these <> for the password" -public 1
   export LD_LIBRARY_PATH=$templdpath

-  #notes you can find in the valheim dedicated server directory under start_server.sh that script doesnt dogshit work tho
+  #notes you can find in the valheim dedicated server directory under start_server.sh that script doesnt dogshit work tho but its useful to know the passowrd requirements and the ports needed
   # Tip: Make a local copy of this script to avoid it being overwritten by steam.
   # NOTE: Minimum password length is 5 characters & Password cant be in the server name.
   # NOTE: You need to make sure the ports 2456-2458 is being forwarded to your server through your local router & firewall.